chinnichaitanya/spellwise/README.md

 Please feel free to raise PRs! 😃

 There are so many algorithms to be added and improvements to be made to this package.
-This is still in an early version and would love to have you contribute!
+This package is still in an early version and would love to have your contributions!

 ## 📝 References